#79 Emptying the grasslands

-Here reviewer and grasslands expert Harold Rhenisch appraises Pitt-Brooke’s journey, points to paths taken and not taken, and weighs in with his own experience of nature and nature writing in the southern half of British Columbia, including his recent grassland explorations to the south of the border.
-It is worth noting that Rhenisch has written the text for a previous book on much same subject, Spirit in the Grass (Country Lights 2008), with photographer Chris Harris, also that book’s publisher. – Ed.
+Here reviewer and grasslands expert Harold Rhenisch appraises Pitt-Brooke’s journey, points to paths taken and not taken, and weighs in with his own experience of nature and nature writing in the southern half of British Columbia, including his recent grassland explorations to the south of the international border — Ed.

 David Pitt-Brooke has walked through the grasslands of southern British Columbia to bear witness to the state of some of the world’s most unique grass.
 To put this trip into perspective, 200 years ago about twelve percent of the temperate zone of the earth was covered in grass.
 In British Columbia we have the most unique intact piece left.
 From Osoyoos to Williams Lake we also have some of the most abject grassland ruins: productive, sustainable environments transformed into barren lands of weeds, low-yield vineyards, and asphalt.